WinterSolid/cloudvenderAPI/README.md

-# CloudVenderAPI
+# CloudVenderAPI - End-to-End Java REST API with Spring Boot and MySQL

+## Project Description:
-## Developed a robust and scalable RESTful API using Java and Spring Boot, integrating MySQL for data persistence.
-Ensured comprehensive testing and validation of API endpoints using Postman, and performed database management and queries using MySQL Workbench.
+Developed a robust and scalable RESTful API using Java and Spring Boot, integrating MySQL for data persistence.
+Testing and validation of API endpoints using Postman, and performed database management and queries using MySQL Workbench.

-Setting Up the Project
+## Technologies Used:

+- Java
+- Spring Boot Framework
+- Spring Data JPA
+- MySQL
+- Postman
+- MySQL Workbench

+## project Summary:

+- Designed and implemented RESTful API endpoints for CRUD operations on entities.
+- Configured Spring Data JPA to interact with a MySQL database for data persistence.
+- Installed and configured MySQL server, created databases and users, and managed schema using MySQL Workbench.
+- Managed project dependencies using Maven, including integration of MySQL Connector/J and other Spring Boot dependencies.
+- Configured application.properties for database connection and JPA settings.
+- Utilized spring.jpa.hibernate.ddl-auto setting to manage database schema creation and updates.
+- Documentation for API endpoints and database schema for future reference and team collaboration.

 <img width="375" alt="CloudVender-Wintersolid" src="https://github.com/WinterSolid/cloudvenderAPI/assets/58896705/9543654e-28b5-4e5a-8e81-c36192b3c30a">